Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 ```
 Security note: Don’t leave long-lived access keys on a jump server if multiple people have access.
 Using an instance IAM role is safer.

+### What is AWS ALB Ingress Controller?
+The AWS ALB Ingress Controller (now called AWS Load Balancer Controller) is a Kubernetes controller that automatically creates and manages AWS Application Load Balancers (ALB) for your Kubernetes applications running in Amazon EKS.
+In simple words:
+- It connects Kubernetes Ingress to AWS Application Load Balancer.
+- Without it, Kubernetes doesn’t know how to create AWS ALBs automatically.

+So we install the AWS Load Balancer Controller to:
+- Create ALB automatically
+- Attach target groups
+- Register pods as targets
+- Manage listeners (HTTP/HTTPS)
+- Handle SSL certificates
+- Configure path-based routing

 ### Installing AWS ALB Ingress Controller on EKS
 This guide explains how to install the AWS ALB (AWS Load Balancer) Ingress Controller on an EKS cluster, along with the required IAM setup.